-Despite the ubiquity of the frockcoat – worn by men at every level of society throughout much of the nineteenth century - we only had a handful of examples, with our earliest, Brummell-esque one already on loan to another institution.
+Despite the ubiquity of the frockcoat – worn by men at every level of society throughout much of the nineteenth century – we only had a handful of examples, with our earliest, Brummell-esque one already on loan to another institution.
 I feared the exhibition would be haunted by their absence, just as the shadow of restraint that turned male clothing in on itself – the ‘Great Male Renunciation’ (as J. C. Flügel called it) of colour, pattern and embellishment in exchange for an obsession with cut, control and detail – still haunts menswear.

+/intermediate heading:/ “Never cherished enough to be considered a donation”

 The roots of the museum’s historic disdain for quotidian menswear may lie in the hierarchy of fabrics with the plainness of wool having little appeal, particularly when compared to the high status of eighteenth-century woven silks, and the subsequent diversity of fabrics enjoyed by womenswear, for in the early days of the museum, clothing was acquired for the importance of its material, before fashion became a subject specialism in its own right in the early 1960s.